Sunday, October 01, 2006

 Cut 2cm wide strips of pastry to form borders around the ramekins.
 Brush the edges of the ramekins with water and press the pastry strips around the rims of the ramekins (see photo below).

-Divide filling mixture evenly between dishes.
+Divide filling mixture evenly among the dishes.

 Brush pastry borders with water and place lids on top of pies.
 Cut away excess pastry using a sharp knife.